skogsbaer/sum-product/sum-product-en.md

 ### Typescript

-Typescript's type system has "undiscrimated unions" via the `|` operator.
+Typescript's type system has "undiscriminated unions" via the `|` operator.
 It's up to the programmer to include a tag in the participants of a union to discriminate them.
 In the following example, the compiler can check that the `switch` covers all possible cases.